swift-s3/s4-kms-go/README.md

 ## License

-Use of the KES SDK is governed by the AGPLv3 license that can be found in the [LICENSE](./LICENSE) file.
+Use of the KES SDK is governed by the Apache License v2.0 that can be found in the [LICENSE](./LICENSE) file.